sanhaus/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 >[!NOTE]
 >
->Subdomain delegation from the Control Panel is currently in **beta**, and subject to frequent updates and modifications without notification.
+>Subdomain delegation from the Control Panel is currently in beta, and subject to frequent updates and modifications without notification.

 ## Why setting up subdomains? {#why-setting-up-subdomains}